u16052642/thrive_erp_documentation/documentation-16.0/content/legal/terms/enterprise.rst

 --------------------------

-For the duration of this Agreement, when the Customer chooses to use the Cloud Platform, Odoo SA commits to providing at least the following services:
+For the duration of this Agreement, when the Customer chooses to use the Cloud Platform, Thrive Bureau ERP SA commits to providing at least the following services:

 - Choice of multiple hosting regions (minimum 3: Europe, America, Asia/Pacific)
 - Hosting in Tier-III data centers or equivalent, with 99.9% network uptime